info201b-sp21/ps-shiny/README.md

 * Are UFO-s just low-flying airplanes?
 If so, you should see a correlation between UFO sightings and airports.
 Hint: package _nycflights13_ contains airport location data.
-  (or perhaps aliens are just more interested in airports?)
+  (Or who knows? perhaps aliens are just more interested in airports?)
 * Perhaps alcohol plays a role with UFO sightings?
 If so, is there a relationship between drinking and UFO sightings?
 Hint: use the drinking data from A4.